urbanski/VirusTotalApi/README.md

 Scan/Search/ReScan

 positional arguments:
-  value                 Enter the MD5, Path to File or Url
+  value                 Enter the Hash, Path to File or Url

 optional arguments:
   -h, --help            show this help message and exit